Chanoian/cloud-native-bootcamp-iks-full/lab-sysdig-01.md

-# Lab: Using Sysdig for Kubernetes Service Monitoring
+# Lab: Using Sysdig Dashboards

 ## Prerequisites

 - Connected to IBM Kubernetes cluster with attached Sysdig agent
 - Assumption here is that most of you will use IBM Cloud Shell (due to networking and local tools, like curl)

-Make sure everytime you create resources that you

-- target the right Kubernetes cluster
+- Make sure everytime you create resources that you target the right Kubernetes cluster and namespace
-- target the right Kubernetes namespace and set it into your kubectl context

 ```bash
 ibmcloud ks cluster config --cluster **kubeclusterid**
 kubectl config set-context --current --namespace=dev-**yourinitials**
 ```

-## References (but not needed for lab)
+## References (but not needed for this lab)

 https://cloudnative101.dev/electives/monitoring/sysdig/
 https://cloudnative101.dev/electives/monitoring/sysdig/activities/dashboards/